Unique Classification

 The Unique Classification model is based on predicting geological features within a 5cm tile cut from row imagery.
 The dependency on the depth registered rows being identified means if a row is missed by the row model during Image Preparation, the subsequent tiles will not have the classification modelled applied.

-Training is dependant on what can be seen within a tile image
+Training is dependent on what can be seen within a tile image

 Datarock’s Unique Classification model relies on classes being predicted using visually identifiable RGB features some of which are too subtle to predict from a photo, in particular if resolution is poor.

 Tile imagery during the training process also does not provide geological context for individual squares when sampled at random.
 For example, two red-coloured tiles could both be predicted as “oxide” but one is from 1m depth in a surface hole (weathered rock and therefore true positive) and the other at 1,000m depth (hematite-oxidation in an IOCG and therefore a false positive).
-Site-based logging can be used to assist in class training of these false positives, however logging is not always at the same resolution as 5cm tiles.
+Site-based logging can be used to assist in-class training on these false positives, however, logging is not always at the same resolution as 5cm tiles.

-Training data must be representative of whole area classification is to be applied
+Training data must be representative of the whole area classification is to be applied

 If new imagery or classification class is introduced to the model, the performance may decline as these examples were not trained during onboarding.